ktmud/data-science-intuition/README.md

 Build your intuition on important Data Science/Statistics/Machine Learning concepts.
 Use this material as a study guide for interviews or exams.

-All answers here are written to be a quick response to interview questions so that you can impress them with your intuitive understanding of the concepts.
+All answers here are written to be a quick response to interview questions so that you can impress the interviewer with your intuitive understanding of the concepts.

 <!--ts-->
    * [DS Intuition - Data Science Interview Questions](#ds-intuition---data-science-interview-questions)